Furnace BTU Calculator

 Professional heating and cooling installers can provide a much more detailed analysis of your home to select the correct furnace and air conditioning size, tailored to your needs.
 Consider getting a free heating and cooling estimate for your home.

-Professional installers will consider your home’s insulation, door and window sizes and locations, ceiling heights, ducts sizes, and other constraints that affect the choice of system.
-Learn more about the cost of the average furnace installation.
+Professional installers will consider your home’s insulation, door and window sizes and locations, ceiling heights, duct sizes, and other constraints that affect the choice of system.
+This is called the Manual J calculation.
+It takes into account all of these factors, as well as how many people live in the home.

 If you’re sizing a cooling system, check out our window air conditioner size calculator to help determine what size air conditioner you will need.
 If you’re charging a cooling system, check out our refrigerant line charge calculator.